ABCD-Community/abcd-community.github.io/en/abcd-technology/cisis-formatting/index.md

 **extraction:**
 Extracts partial content of the resulting string. `<offset int>` is the first  position to start extraction, while `<length int>` determines how many  characters will be extracted.
 If `<length int>` is omitted or is greater than the  resulting  string,  the  default  is  the  end  of  the  resulting  string.

-Notes:  Can  be  passed  to  functions  that  require  a  string  expression  as  parameter.
+**Notes:**  Can  be  passed  to  functions  that  require  a  string  expression  as  parameter.

+---

 ## select … case … elsecase … endsel - conditional  branch  control